rabithole/Robert-Kulp/README.md

 - Unmounted component error, Can't update state.
 - Make check boxes work or remove the check boxes.
 - rabithole.com/#/ Look into #/...
+- Title the guidr project and fix the title placement in the modueles.
+- Make the time stamp human readable.